How to Stop Being Absent Minded and Inattentive

 Watching too much TV weakens your willpower, your self-discipline, and your ability to control your thoughts.

-5. Get enough sleep
+5. Get Enough Sleep

-Some people need more sleep, and others less.
+Some people need more sleep, and others need less.
 The average time is about 6-8 hours a night.

 6. Don’t dwell on worries

-7. A list of tasks
+7. Make a list of Tasks

-8. Being Bored
+8. Avoid Getting Bored

 Are you sometimes lost in thoughts and become unaware of your surroundings?

-When doing work or carrying out a task that requires attention, switch off your phone or put it away, so as not to scatter your attention by texting, messaging, checking your email or conversing with friends.
+When doing work or carrying out a task that requires attention, switch off your phone or put it away so as not to scatter your attention by texting, messaging, checking your email, or conversing with friends.

 Learn to focus on what you are doing, especially when doing something that requires focus and attention.
 Learning to focus is the best remedy against being absent minded.

-I hope you find these tips useful.
+I hope you find these tips helpful and that they assist you to stop being absent minded.